Supreme Court leaves intact decision striking down Huntington Beach voter ID law

 Huerta v.
 Kava Holdings, Inc. (2018)

-California Court of Appeal affirms judgment for hotel in FEHA case.
+California Court of Appeal affirms judgment on jury verdict for hotel in employment discrimination case.

 Hake v.
 Allied Fluid Products Corp.
 (2018)